- About Us

 Throughout its sacramental life the community and her clergy have served every level of society through a wide range or programs and services.
-As Cathedral for the Metropolis of Chicago, the church serves as a focal point for major Metropolis ministries such as the "Feed the Hungry" program, the Bishop's Task Force on AIDS and Metropolis and Clergy conferences.
+As Cathedral for the Metropolis of Chicago, the church serves as a focal point for major Metropolis ministries such as the "Feed the Hungry" program, and Metropolis and Clergy conferences.

 As you visit or pray with us, use this brief guide to enhance your appreciation of the Greek Orthodox Christian Faith.

 Upon entering the church you have left the secular world and stand in sacred time and space.
 The architecture and iconography is conceived to impart that awareness.
 A place where one, in the words of the psalmist, "gives thanks to The Lord... and sings praises to His name." — Psalm 9:1-12.

 The Annunciation Cathedral is built in the shape of a cross with the central dome bearing the icon of Christ as Pantocreator, Lord or Creator of the universe.
 Thus, as Christ's victory over death is central to the Orthodox Faith, so Christ as Lord looks down from heaven upon the assembled faithful as a reminder of His eternal presence.